Pumpkin Crème Brûlée & How to Caramelize Crème Brûlée Video

 Being alone, even when surrounded by people, allows the pleasure of pondering, exploring, and observing much easier than when engaged in the interaction of society.
 This ingrained mindset of continually thinking and mentally exploring also combats another dreary psychological state, boredom.
 Neither Diane or I find ourselves getting bored.
 Our heads won’t let us.

-A short while ago in a post we mentioned being bored with our ole stand-bys for butternut squash.
-In reflection, boredom wasn’t a fair way to describe it.
-The recipes mentioned, when perfectly made, still bring a soul warming delight and we relish in eating them, but our minds and palates are always seeking and observing life around us.
+Even boring recipes, when perfectly made, still bring a soul warming delight and we relish in eating them, but our minds and palates are always seeking and observing life around us.
 To find an alternative way of preparing an ingredient is something which is brings a different pleasure, however that doesn’t result in taking away from the love of the “ole stand-by”.

 If we are enjoying the satisfying pleasure and love of the familiar and traditional, which brings a joy deep into the soul the way very few things can, or whether we are enjoying something new, stimulating the senses to a heightened level as they become roused by the unfamiliar, either way we still enjoy the delectable consumption.
 The thrill in one doesn’t denigrate the satisfaction of the other.